projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 Install build tools and dependencies
 ************************************

-ARCN development is supported on popular Linux distributions, each with their own way to install development tools:
+ACRN development is supported on popular Linux distributions, each with their own way to install development tools:

   .. note::